davidpallmann/hashnode-backups/cloaf1rr4000108jl4oau0c2j.md

 ---

-*“With a smartwatch, your smartphone gets a vacation from being in your hand all the time.”* –Unknown
+*dav“With a smartwatch, your smartphone gets a vacation from being in your hand all the time.”* –Unknown

 You've no doubt noticed more and more people are wearing smartwatches lately.
 Yet, people seem sharply divided over them.
 I took an informal poll at work and found equal numbers of smartwatch fans and smartwatch scoffers, who felt they had enough digital devices already.
 I was one of those skeptics: like many, I stopped wearing anything on my wrist 15 years ago when smartphones became popular.
 I saw no reason to carry around and charge a second device in addition to my phone.
 But last week, I succumbed and bought a Google Pixel Watch 2.
 I had grown tired of fishing my phone out of my pocket all the time.
 Here's my review, only a few days in.